-It is widely recognised that that biodiversity (the diversity of all life forms that comprise natural ecosystems) has value in its own right, beyond the services or usefulness it provides to humans.
-Moreland contains some of Australia's most endangered ecosystems and pro-active protection is required if we are to secure these ecosystems, and the services they provide.
-Conservation programs are not short term, they require dedicated long-term commitment which extends beyond the life of this Plan.
+It is widely recognised that biodiversity (the diversity of all life forms that comprise natural ecosystems) has value in its own right, beyond the services or usefulness it provides to humans.
+Merri-bek contains some of Australia's most endangered ecosystems and pro-active protection is required if we are to secure these ecosystems, and the services they provide.
+Conservation programs are not short term, they require dedicated long-term commitment.